truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/EnclosureScreensSCALE.md

 ---
 title: "View Enclosure Screen"
-description: "This article provides information on the TrueNAS **View Enclosure** screen, the information you can find there."
+description: "This article provides information on the TrueNAS **View Enclosure** screen, and the information you can find there."
 weight: 60
 aliases:
 tags: